All Episodes

 I had not seen this.

-I don't know how I missed it yesterday, but my the New York Post reported, and I I had the hard copy, maybe I got an earlier edition, but anyway, he wanted a reality show, it turns out.
+I don't know how I missed it yesterday, but the New York Post reported, and I had the hard copy.

 Well, he's got his reality show right now.

-And anyway, he you know, you can see that I guess on TikTok and the mugs that he wants to sell and the t-shirts that he's wearing of Donald Trump in jail.
+And anyway, he, you know, you can see that, I guess, on TikTok and the mugs that he wants to sell and the t-shirts that he's wearing of Donald Trump in jail.

-Remember the Joe Exotic guy, Tigers Lies and Coverup?
+Remember the Joe Exotic guy, Tigers Lies, and Cover-Up?

 Anyway, apparently he appeared interested to stay within the genre.

-And anyway, that that pitch came with a pretty cheesy promo video where he promised viewers, I am your fixer.
+And anyway, that pitch came with a pretty cheesy promo video where he promised viewers, I am your fixer.

-Well, sounds like he's trying to benefit off of this.
+Wow, sounds like he's trying to benefit off of this.

-He tells viewers that he is now that their fix to their problems because the little guy doesn't usually have access to people with his particular skill set.
+He tells viewers that he is now their fix to their problems because the little guy doesn't usually have access to people with his particular skill set.

-Anyway, cross-examination, which just began a short time ago.
+Anyway, cross-examination, which just began a short time ago, literally started off in a pretty combative tone.

 And anyway, you know who I am, don't you?

-Defense uh attorney Todd Blanch asked Cohn, I do.
+Defense attorney Todd Blanche asked Cohn.

-Prosecution objected, prompting a uh conference at the bench, and then Michael Cohn testifying about the fallout for his work with Donald Trump, but he loved working for Donald Trump, he said.
+And then Michael Cohn testifying about the fallout for his work with Donald Trump, but he loved working for Donald Trump, he said.

-I lost my law license as a direct result of this, and he said he wrote his book Disloyal to Past Time in Prison, wrote a second book, Revenge, in which he was described as a forensic dissection of the prosecution against the critic of the president.
+And he said he wrote his book, Disloyal to Pastime in Prison, wrote a second book, Revenge, in which he was described as a forensic dissection of the prosecution against a critic of the president.

-The jury then saw a 2023 media post, Michael Cohn's, and convicted liar and felon.
+The jury then saw a 2023 media post, Michael Cohn's and convicted liar and felon.

-Anyway, the prosecutor questioned Cohn about Trump in this particular case, but you know, the the cross goes on right now.
+Anyway, the prosecutor questioned Cohn about Trump in this particular case.

 And it just has been that kind of day.

-And and you know, the intent.
+And, you know, the intent.

 Where's the intent?

-What Donald Trump has said on that tape that was played in court yesterday.
+What Donald Trump has said on that tape that was played in court yesterday?

 What payment?